 Please note: These guidelines may be modified according to individual circumstances after appropriate consultation.

 As a result of this policy, our program has performed many elective single embryo transfers (eSET) for patients with a favorable prognosis.
 In this situation, the patient may have two or more embryos available for transfer, but after consulting with our embryologist, has decided to transfer only a single embryo.

-The 2012 national percentage of eSET performed is just under 15%, according to the Centers for Disease Control.
-By comparison, our program is closer to 60% eSET, with an ongoing pregnancy rate of almost 80%.
+The 2013 national percentage of eSET performed is just over 22%, according to the Society of Assisted Reproductive Technology.
+By comparison, our program is closer to 70% eSET, with an ongoing pregnancy rate of almost 75%.